Bowling for People Who Are Blind or Visually Impaired

 - If you have low vision, a bright-colored ball can provide helpful contrast against the bowling lane.

 - The guide rail is the only adaptation.
 There are no bumpers in the gutters or any other concessions.

-- The American Blind Bowling Association provides information about local leagues and tournaments.
+- The American Blind Bowlers Association provides information about local leagues and tournaments.

 - The International Blind Sports Association provides information about techniques, rules, equipment, and tournaments.

-- See Sports & Exercise, Sports Groups, and Recreation, Sports, & Leisure Products for tips, answers to frequently asked questions, and resources for sports and leisure equipment and activities.
+- See Sports & Exercise and Recreation, Sports, & Leisure Products for tips, answers to frequently asked questions, and resources for sports and leisure equipment and activities.

 - Tuesday Night Tandems: An Opportunity for Fun and Fitness